How to Cut Feed Costs with Fodder: Homesteading 101

 Now, I try to be 100% “real” throughout my blog so I’m not going to sit here and tell you it’s the easiest thing in the world.
 Is it easy?
 YES.
 Can there be complications/problems?
 YES.
 Can those complications be a real pain in the rear?
 YES.
 But you’re in luck because I’m going to explain the complications I had and what I did to correct them.
 That way, you can skip that step and get right to growing nutritious, hearty fodder for your barnyard beauties!

-Now, everyone who grows fodder will have different ideas on what’s right and wrong, what will work better and worse, etc. I’m here to tell you my experience and you can take it from there!
+Now, everyone who grows fodder will have different ideas on what’s right and wrong, what will work better and worse, etc. I’m here to tell you my experience, how I cut my feed costs, and you can take it from there!

 You need trays, such as the Bootstrap Farmer 1020 Trays.
 You can either purchase them with or without holes.
 I purchase the trays WITHOUT holes so that I could decide whether I wanted holes in them or not.
+You can also get these great 1020 trays with tops to sprout seeds in!
 It turns out, I personally did not want or even need them for my setup.
 Some people use the “flood and drain” method; I do not.
 I tried it and it just didn’t work out for me so I moved on.

 You need a water source.
 You’ll need to flood, rinse, and/or mist your fodder a couple times a day so it is convenient to have a sink or hose right next to your operation station.